 SGI finances the purchase of most of its seed inventory from growers pursuant to a seasonal credit facility with National Australia Bank Limited ("NAB").
-The current facility expires on January 31, 2014 (the "NAB Facility Agreement") and, as of June 30, 2013, \$6,755,998 was outstanding under this facility and \$2,377,002 was available for future borrowings.
+The current facility expires on January 1, 2015 (the "NAB Facility Agreement") and, as of June 30, 2014, \$7,583,405 was outstanding under this facility.

-The NAB Facility Agreement comprises several facility lines, including a market rate facility (AUD \$8,500,000 limit which translated to USD \$7,763,050 at June 30, 2013), an overseas bills purchased facility (AUD \$500,000 limit which translated to USD \$456,650 at June 30, 2013), and an overdraft facility (AUD \$1,000,000 limit which translated to USD \$913,300 at June 30, 2013).
-The market rate facility and overseas bills purchased facility are interchangeable and have a combined limit of AUD \$9,000,000 (which translated to USD \$8,219,700 at June 30, 2013).
-The market rate facility is to be reduced in stages according to the following schedule: AUD \$7,000,000 by October 31, 2013; AUD \$6,000,000 by November 30, 2013; and AUD \$5,500,000 by December 31, 2013.
+The NAB Facility Agreement comprises several facility lines, including an overdraft facility (AUD \$980,000 limit which translated to USD \$923,062 at June 30, 2014) and an interchangeable market rate facility and an overseas bills purchased facility (AUD \$9,000,000 combined limit which translated to USD \$8,477,100 at June 30, 2014).
+The market rate facility is to be reduced in stages according to the following schedule: AUD \$7,000,000 by October 31, 2014; AUD \$6,000,000 by November 30, 2014; and AUD \$5,500,000 by December 31, 2014.

 SGI may access the facilities in combination; however, each facility bears interest at a unique interest rate calculated per pricing period--an interval (ranging from 7 to 180 days) between interest rate adjustments.
 Each facility's interest rate is calculated as the sum of an applicable indicator rate plus customer margin.
 The indicator rate for the market rate facility is equal to the "bid rate" quoted on the Bank Bill Swap Bid (BBSY) page of the Reuters Monitor System at or about 10:15 am Sydney Time on the banking date immediately preceding the commencement of the applicable pricing period.
-Under the market rate facility the customer margin is equal to 2.6% per annum.
-Currently, SGI's facilities accrue interest at approximately the following effective rates: market rate facility, 6.8% calculated daily; overseas bills purchased facility, 3.6% to 3.9% calculated daily; and overdraft facility, 8.1% calculated daily.
+Under the market rate facility the customer margin is equal to 2.35% per annum.
+Currently, SGI's facilities accrue interest at approximately the following effective rates: market rate facility, 6.6% calculated daily; overseas bills purchased facility, 3.6% to 3.9% calculated daily; and overdraft facility, 7.6% calculated daily.

 For all NAB facilities, interest is payable each month in arrears.
 In the event of a default, as defined in the NAB Facility Agreement, the principal balance due under the facilities will thereafter bear interest at an increased rate per annum above the interest rate that would otherwise have been in effect from time to time under the terms of each facility (e.g., the interest rate increases by 4.5% per annum under the market rate and overdraft facilities upon the occurrence of an event of default).
-Under the NAB Facility Agreement,

 The NAB facility is secured by a fixed and floating lien over all the present and future rights, property and undertakings of SGI.
 The NAB facility contains customary representations and warranties, affirmative and negative covenants and customary events of default that permit NAB to accelerate SGI's outstanding obligations, all as set forth in the NAB Facility Agreement.
-Each of SGI's directors has also provided a direct guarantee to support the facilities.
-The covenants imposed by NAB include a capital adequacy ratio and a times interest earned cover ratio.
+SGI was in compliance with all NAB debt covenants at June 30, 2014.